 I recently attended a workshop on Childhood Trauma which discussed the Adverse Childhood Experiences study called How Childhood Trauma Affects Health Across a Lifetime.
-I will share the information from this workshop soon.

 This ACES study was also discussed at a workshop called “Domestic Violence 101 and its Impact on Young Children“, which was presented by the Early Childhood Collaborative of Southington and Tyshaunda Wiley, MPH, Prevention Coordinator at the Prudence Crandall Center, Inc. in December 2016.
 Attached are the slides from this workshop which I shared with the attendees but hadn’t yet posted on the ECCS website.